crownstone/website/00-index.md

 {% include snippets/centered-text-home-begin background='dark' %}

 Crownstone modules can be placed behind outlets and **ceiling lights**!
-Not only can the light be of any shape or form, but the light switch will also still work with our switchcraft!
-The Crownstone modules use the presence of your smartphone to figure out whether you’re in the room.
-That’s how it makes your lights truly smart!
+Not only can the light be of any shape or form, but the light switch will be still operational as well.
+This is thanks to our so-called "switchcraft" functionality!
+Moreover, the Crownstone modules use the presence of your smartphone to figure out whether you're in the room.
+That's how it makes your lights truly smart!

 {% include snippets/centered-text-home-end %}